 But Christmas in Dalton is noteworthy as well.
 The town’s festive events start with a Holiday Open House, wherein shops downtown offer extended hours and special sales.

-There are also pictures with Santa, carriage rides, and special live performances on the weekend.
+There are also pictures with Santa Claus, carriage rides, and special live performances on the weekend.

 Downtown Dalton is where you can see the annual Christmas Tree Lighting celebration and, soon after that, the Spirit of Christmas Parade.

-However, Dalton’s most special holiday event is the Christmas Shindig at Tunnel Hill, an annual variety show that features local dancers, singers, comedians, and more.
+However, one of Dalton’s most special holiday events is the Christmas Shindig at Tunnel Hill, an annual variety show that features local dancers, singers, comedians, and more.